• Youth Transportation Safety Program

 The U in the Driver Seat program is provided to selected colleges and universities at no extra cost to the campus.
 U in the Driver Seat can be utilized alongside an existing college group/program or stand as its own student organization.
 Regardless, each campus must have a designated UDS non-student sponsor to assist with the deployment of the program on the campus.

-If your campus is interested in starting a U in the Driver Seat program at your college, please feel free to contact us for more information.
+If your campus is interested in starting a U in the Driver Seat program at your college, please contact us for more information.
 Program resources are limited.

 Program Director